ARIA Resort & Casino Photos, Tips and Details:

 The 80,000 square-foot Spa & Salon spans two levels and the 6,000 square-foot fitness center overlooks the pools.
 There is also a barber shop, business center, Avis car rental, wedding planners and several stores.

-They have several High Limit gaming rooms, a 24-table Poker Room Room and a BetMGM Race & Sports Book.
+Additionally, there are several High Limit gaming rooms, a 24-table Poker Room and a BetMGM Race & Sports Book.

 They are operated by MGM Resorts International, and they use the MGM Rewards loyalty card.